Gethe/wow-ui-source/README.markdown

       * Knockbacks and Deathgrip can now be used to interrupt players that are converted by Cho'gall.

+  * Deadmines

+    * Ragezone cast by Defias Blood Wizards now only increases damage dealt, no longer increasing damage taken.

   * Dire Maul North

     * The Gordok Courtyard Key in Fengus's Chest is now replenished after several seconds.

+  * Grim Batol

+    * Bleeding Wound damage from General Umbriss has been lowered by 20%.

+    * Malignant Trogg now moves more slowly.

+    * The Encumbered damage bonus from Forgemaster Throngus has been reduced by 50%.

+    * Invoked Flaming Spirits should prefer non-tank targets to fixate on.

+    * The Twilight Flame Patch from the Twilight Drake has been removed.

+    * The cooldown portion of the Twisted Arcane buff cast by Azureborne Seers has been removed.

   * The Mechanar

     * The Cache of the Legion now unlocks when Gatewatcher Gyro-kill is gyro- killed.

+  * The Stonecore

+    * Ground Slam now has a pre-cast visual on the ground in front of Ozruk.
+In addition, Ground Slam's damage and radius have been reduced.

+    * High Priestess Azil's Seismic Shard now has a more obvious warning visual.

   * Stratholme